AndersonUyekita/ND111_data_science_foundations_02/05-Chapter05/15-Lesson_15/README.md

 <em>Figure 1 - Example of Confusion Matrix.</em></center>

+**For each label (Ariel Sharon, Colin Powell, etc.) of this matrix there are a value of precision and recall.**

 * The matrix diagonal is the True Positive;

 $$\text{True Positive} = \begin{bmatrix} 13 \\ 55 \\ 25 \\ 123\\ 14 \\ 10 \\26 \end{bmatrix}$$